-The Company has elected to apply the practical expedient in paragraph ASC Topic 606-10-50-14 and did not disclose the information related to transaction price allocated to the performance obligations that are unsatisfied or partially unsatisfied as of December 31, 2020 and 2019, because all performance obligations of the Company's contracts with customers have an original expected duration of one year or less.
+The Company has elected to apply the practical expedient in paragraph ASC Topic 606-10-50-14 and did not disclose the information related to transaction price allocated to the performance obligations that are unsatisfied or partially unsatisfied as of December 31, 2019 and 2018, because all performance obligations of the Company's contracts with customers have an original expected duration of one year or less.

-n) Cost of revenues
+q) Cost of revenues

-Cost of revenues primarily includes the cost of internet and other forms of advertising resources and related technical services purchased from third parties, and other direct cost associated with providing services.
+Cost of revenues primarily includes the cost of internet advertising related resources, TV advertising time slots and other technical services purchased from third parties and other direct cost associated with providing services.